 Whether students are thinking about The Sneetches to learn that everyone is important, reading The Seven Chinese Brothers to recognize that everyone has unique gifts, making a web from yarn to realize our connectivity and diversity, or watching a video on conjoined twins, Krista and Tatiana Hogan, to explore society’s unrealistic standards of beauty, the hands-on approach of LifeKit lessons engages children of all ages.

 Ready to go

-The LifeKits program fully complies with the Ministry of Education’s prescribed learning outcomes for each grade and draws on resources such as Dr. Seuss’ Horton Hears a Who to help children learn these value-shaping lessons through engaging storytelling.
+The LifeKits program fully complies with the Ministry of Education’s Core Competencies for each grade and draws on resources such as Dr. Seuss’ Horton Hears a Who to help children learn these value-shaping lessons through engaging storytelling.